Generic name: Lidocaine and Epinephrine (LYE doe kane & ep i NEF rin)

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about D-Care 100X, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about D-Care 100X (lidocaine and epinephrine), please talk with your doctor, nurse, pharmacist, or other health care provider.

 - Side Effects

 - Drug class: local injectable anesthetics